 No. The libraries are waiving fines through January 19, 2021.

 How do interlibrary loan and scan-and-deliver services work while buildings are closed?

-Physical borrowing is suspended while library facilities are closed, as most libraries nationwide are suspending interlibrary lending.
-We will pursue electronic books if that option is available.
+Interlibrary loan services are operational again, depending on availability from our partner institutions.
+We will continue to pursue electronic books if that option is available.
 Requests for book chapters and articles will continue to be fulfilled from USC print sources when possible.
 Find updates on home delivery and other interlibrary loan and document delivery services.

 Can I still submit my thesis or dissertation to the USC Libraries?

 Yes.
 Theses and dissertations are submitted electronically.
 The process for submitting theses and dissertations for inclusion in the USC Digital Library has not changed.
 For specific questions regarding the status of your dissertation’s electronic upload, contact the USC Digital Library via email.

 I need a book for my academic work that is not available as an e-book in the libraries’ collections.
 Will the libraries mail it to me?